pogi-b/OpenGLShadowDemo/README.md

 Options menu to change bias type, shadow map size and algorithm

-Works with and without OES_depth_texture extension
+Works with and without OES_depth_texture OpenGL extension